-As we all climbed back onto our motorbikes the following day for the push to the Thai border, there were smiles from everyone.
+As we all climbed back onto our motorbikes the following day for the push to the Thai border, there were smiles on everyone’s faces.
 Even Fabian was feeling refreshed.
-It almost seemed as though there was some healing power in that golden lump of granite we visited the evening before, or maybe it was the holy relics that did the trick ….who knows…
+It almost seemed as though there was some healing power in that golden lump of granite we visited the day before, or maybe it was the holy relics that did the trick, who knows?

-For overlanders heading towards Myanmar either from Thailand or India I can say that I was very pleased with the “Motor Customised Tour” arranged for my group by :
+For overlanders heading towards Myanmar either from Thailand or India I can say that I was very pleased with the “Motor Customised Tour” arranged for my posse of motorcycle adventurers by :

 Travellingstranger, Copyright 2018, all rights reserved.